architolk/mimtools/docs/fbm2mim.md

 ![](example.svg)

 - We introduce an Entitytype with the name "Person" and an Entitytype with the name "Organization"
-- We introduce a Facttype with the name "Employement" with two roles
+- We introduce a Facttype with the name "Employment" with two roles
   - One role has name "employee" and is played by the Entitytype "Person"
   - The other role has name "employer" and is played by the Entitytype "Organization"